snoke/myWebsocketApp/README.md

 * block/unblock chat

 ## Description
-Websockets are persistent connections.
+Websockets are persistent connections over TCP.
-This is not only a lot faster then ajax requests where a new connection gets established for each request, also this allows live broadcasting to clients.
+This is not only a lot faster then typical http requests where a new connection gets established for each request, also this allows live broadcasting to clients.
-Websockets will be implemented as default and replace TCP Connections in future HTTP3 Protocol.

 ## Live Demo
 check https://websocketchat.stefan-sander.online